 The ARCP decision aid for each specialty defines the targets that have to be achieved for a satisfactory ARCP outcome at the end of each training year.
-The ARCP decision aid has been revised to reflect the 2015 amendments to the 2010 curriculum.
-The version below replaces all previous versions from November 2015.
+The ARCP decision aid for the new 2022 curriculum is given below.

 The following checklist should be used to confirm completion of core training in ACHD.
 Trainees should upload the signed document to their personal library on the eportfolio.